gprakhar/misc_scripts/README.md

 misc_scripts
 ============

-Contains scripts that i wrote to do tasks
+Contains scripts that i wrote to do various tasks
-Most of Scripts in Python
+Most of Scripts are in Python